Wandalen/wTools/module/move/unilang/task/phase3.md

 *   **Goal:** To update the `spec.md` document to be the single source of truth for the now-unified architecture and complete data models.
 *   **Specification Reference:** `roadmap.md` M3.3
 *   **Steps:**
+    1. Read the current content of `module/move/unilang/spec.md`.
-    1. In `unilang/spec.md`, update the tables in sections 3.2 and 3.3 to include all the newly added fields for `CommandDefinition` and `ArgumentDefinition`.
+    2. Update the tables in sections 3.2 and 3.3 to include all the newly added fields for `CommandDefinition` and `ArgumentDefinition` as implemented in `unilang/src/data.rs`.
-    2. Revise section 2.1 to formally document the three-phase processing pipeline (Syntactic Analysis -> Semantic Analysis -> Execution).
+    3. Revise section 2.1 to formally document the three-phase processing pipeline (Syntactic Analysis -> Semantic Analysis -> Execution).
-    3. Add new top-level sections (e.g., "Global Arguments", "Extensibility Model", "Cross-Cutting Concerns") as placeholders or with initial content as described in the roadmap.
+    4. Add new top-level sections (e.g., "Global Arguments", "Extensibility Model", "Cross-Cutting Concerns") as placeholders or with initial content as described in the roadmap.
+    5. Write the updated content back to `module/move/unilang/spec.md`.
 *   **Increment Verification:**
     1. Manual review of `unilang/spec.md` to confirm it aligns with the current codebase and roadmap goals.
 *   **Commit Message:** "docs(unilang): Update spec.md with unified architecture and complete data models"